Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/EditData/AddFeaturesFeatureService/README.md

 # Add features (feature service)

-This sample demonstrates how to add features to a feature service.
-Click or tap on a location in the map view to add a feature at that location.
+Add features to a feature layer.

 ![](screenshot.png)

+## Use case

+An end-user performing a survey may want to add features to the map during the course of their work.

+## How to use the sample

+Click on a location on the map to add a feature at that location.

 ## How it works

-This workflow is accomplished through obtaining the map point from the mouse event on the map view.
-Once the map point is obtained, attributes must be created.
-This is done by creating a JSON of key/value pairs for the field name and field value.
-Once the geometry and attributes are ready, the feature can be created through the `createFeature` method.
-To add the feature to the feature table, call `addFeature`, and pass in the new feature.
-Finally, to update the service, call the `applyEdits` method, and this will apply the feature edits to the service.
+A `Feature` is added to a `ServiceFeatureTable` which then pushes that new feature to the server.

+1. Create a `ServiceFeatureTable` from a URL.
+2. Create a `FeatureLayer` from the service feature table.
+3. Create a `Feature` with attributes and a location using `createFeature()`.
+4. Add the feature to the table using `addFeature`.
+5. Update the table on the server using `applyEdits()`.

-## Features
+## Relevant API

-- MapView
-- Map
-- Basemap
-- Viewpoint
-- SpatialReference
-- ServiceFeatureTable
-- FeatureLayer
-- Feature
+* Feature
-- FeatureEditResult
+* FeatureEditResult
+* FeatureLayer
+* ServiceFeatureTable

+## Tags

+edit, feature, online service